- Is smoking tobacco really addictive?

 Are spit tobacco and snuff safe alternatives to smoking?

-More nicotine is absorbed from spit tobacco than is absorbed from one cigarette.
 Overall, people who dip or chew get about the same amount of nicotine as regular smokers.
 The most harmful cancer-causing substances in spit tobacco are tobacco-specific nitrosamines (TSNAs) which have been found at levels 100 times higher than the nitrosamines that are allowed in bacon, beer, and other foods.
 These carcinogens cause lung cancer in lab animals, even when injected rather than inhaled.

 The juice from smokeless tobacco is absorbed directly through the lining of the mouth.
 This causes sores and white patches (called leukoplakia) that often lead to cancer of the mouth.